ℹ️Glossary

 Impartiality

-the evaluator commits not to have (or not to have had during the two years preceding the evaluation) a link with the evaluated organisation concerning consulting activities, family ties or competition, personally or on behalf of their employer, that could call into question their independence of judgment.
-If any of these situations proves true, the evaluator must inform ABC (Association for Low Carbon Transition)
+the evaluator commits to not having (or not having had during the two years preceding the evaluation) a link with the evaluated organisation regarding consultancy activities, family ties or competition, personally or due to their employer and which could cast doubt on their independence of judgment.
+In the event that any of these situations proves true, the evaluator must inform ABC (Association for Low Carbon Transition)

-the evaluator commits not to accept payment, gift, commission or other monetary or non-monetary advantage, for themselves or their close ones, from the evaluated organisation, its representatives or third parties linked to the evaluated organisation.
+the evaluator commits to not accepting payment, gift, commission or other monetary or non-monetary advantage, for themselves or their close ones, from the evaluated organisation, its representatives or third parties linked to the evaluated organisation.
 If proposals are made to the evaluator, they must inform ABC (Association for Low Carbon Transition) without delay

-the evaluator must not enter into commercial ties with an organisation if they have carried out an evaluation for that same organisation in the previous two years
+the evaluator must not enter into commercial ties with an organisation, in the case where they have carried out an evaluation for that same organisation in the previous two years

 Integrity

-Loyal conduct based on trust, honesty, diligence and responsibility, compliance with the law, confidentiality and disclosure of information required by law and the profession throughout the evaluation process (adapted from the standard ISO 14066:2023)
+Loyal behaviour based on trust, honesty, diligence and responsibility, respect for the law, confidentiality and disclosure of information required by law and the profession throughout the evaluation process (adapted from the standard ISO 14066:2023)

 Uncertainty

-Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the measured quantity (standard NF-ISO 14064-1:2018).
+Parameter associated with the result of a quantification that characterises the dispersion of values that can reasonably be attributed to the quantified quantity (standard NF-ISO 14064-1:2018).

 Jprofessional judgment

-Be able to draw meaningful and accurate conclusions, provide opinions and make interpretations based on observations, knowledge, experience, literature and other information sources, and demonstrate professional scepticism (source standard ISO 14066:2023)
+Being able to draw meaningful and accurate conclusions, give opinions and make interpretations based on observations, knowledge, experience, literature and other information sources, and to exercise professional scepticism (source standard ISO 14066:2023)

 Evaluator's memo

-Practical guide detailing step by step the main guidelines of the evaluation.
-Its content aims to help the evaluator during the process by:
+Practical guide, detailing step by step the main guidelines of the evaluation.
+Its content seeks to help the evaluator during the process by:

-specifying the steps of the approach, their sequence and possible blocking points
+specifying the steps of the process, their sequence and possible blocking points

-indicating the deliverables required to verify a criterion
+indicating the deliverables necessary to verify a criterion

 framing the evaluation of certain aspects of an assessment